Email Copywriting: Write Email Copy That Converts In Minutes

 You thought this was all over and done with?
 Oh no, my sweet summer child, it was not.
 The email subject line is, as I love to say, “a knock on the door”.
 I don’t want you to knock without an answer.

 Yes, you need to be clear and specific when creating your subject line.
-After all, false advertising can land you into spam.
+After all, false advertising can land you in the spam folder.

 However, what is life without a little risk and curiosity?
 Ah, it’s food without any seasoning at all.
 Imagine what that would taste like.